kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 	# ...
 ```

-Now save your newly edited `main.star` file and run the following command to blow away our old enclave and spin up a new one with 5 nodes specified:
+Now save your newly edited `main.star` file and run the following command to blow away your old enclave and spin up a new one with 5 nodes:

 ```bash
 kurtosis clean -a && kurtosis run --enclave cassandra-cluster main.star '{"num_nodes": 5}'